LucianoGP95/Python_Eiit_RyR/README.md

 Use cases:
 - The company Eiit designs and builds vehicle purposed component testers.
 For each model a new fixture or tooling device is produced.
 As part of the validation the fixture must pass a test called Reproducibility and Repeatability (RyR).
 This repo contains software desgined to assist in the realization of these tests, often time consuming.
-- Fixtures designed by the company often need a quick and easy determination of the wire section necessary to support the given cureent load.
+- Fixtures designed by the company often need a quick and easy way to determine the wire section necessary to support the given current load.